-The basic framework of the book was inspired by a similar trip that a friend and I took down Route 66 during our Spring Break in 1967.
-Our trip is tame compared to the story depicted in this novel.
+The basic framework of the book was inspired by a similar trip that an old high school friend, Peter Reiter, and I took down Route 66 during our Spring Break in 1967.
+It was quite an adventure.
+Our trip was tame compared to the story depicted in this novel, BUT it did provide a framework to build a story and fill it with interesting people, places and events.
 The story allowed me to create a canvas to depict many years of experiences and people I met on Route 66 during my years as a touring singer/songwriter and recording artist.
+Still, there are some interesting characters that we did meet that are included in the story.
+So, there is some history and authenticity to the book.
 In 2002, I wrote a song that was inspired by my novel, it too was entitled, “The Last Riders On Route 66”.
 Below I will include the lyrics to this song as a quick snapshot of the book.

 In writing the story, I found myself combining my personal experiences and the experiences of several of my close friends who used Route 66 to get to California back in the 60’s and 70’s.
 These are friends who where also struggling young writers, filmmakers, artists, and musicians.
 To all of us who used the road during those years, our impressions and experiences left an indelible mark on our lives to this day.
 I think that most people who have driven Route 66 come away with memories that have changed their lives and produce vivid images that have become lasting sources of inspiration.